Serving Local Communities Through Technical Service Programs

 Silver Jackets

-The Corps runs a program that establishes interagency flood risk management teams for states, known as the Silver Jackets.Silver Jackets Logo The teams meet routinely to collaborate to reduce flood risk and increase resiliency within their states.
+USACE runs a program that establishes interagency flood risk management teams for states, known as the Silver Jackets.Silver Jackets Logo The teams meet routinely to collaborate to reduce flood risk and increase resiliency within their states.
 Many of the teams have 10-15 active federal, regional, state and local agency members.
 Baltimore District leads the Pennsylvania, Maryland and District of Columbia Silver Jackets teams and supports the Virginia, West Virginia and New York teams that are led by other Corps districts.
 In addition to coordination, the state teams have an opportunity to submit proposals to receive federal funding for interagency projects that will help reduce flood risk.
-The funds come from the Corps Floodplain Management Services program; however, projects must also leverage funds from other agencies.
+The funds come from USACE Floodplain Management Services program; however, projects must also leverage funds from other agencies.

 View the Baltimore District Silver Jackets program fact sheet that is updated annually for current projects, as well as the Silver Jackets web site for more in-depth information on the projects.